 Written by Dr. Martin E. P. Seligman, this book offers parents and teachers the tools to teach children of all ages life skills that transform helplessness into mastery and bolster self-esteem.
 Learning optimism not only reduces the risk of depression but also boosts performance in school, improved health, and provides children with the self-reliance they need as they approach adolescence and adulthood.

 The overstuffed backpack, the missing homework, the unused planner, the test he didn't know about.
 Sound familiar?
 When the disorganized child meets the departmentalized structure of middle school, everything can fall apart.
+This book contains hands-on strategies for teaching your disorganized child how to organize for success in middle school and high school, with special tips for kids with ADD/ADHD and learning disorders.

 Children with normal "far senses" (sight and hearing) may have, because of a poorly integrated nervous system, serious problems with their "near senses," including touch, balance, and internal muscle sensation.
 It's called Sensory Integration Dysfunction, or SI.
 This book explains SI dysfunction in all its stages.
 It's a comprehensive, easily-understood guide explaining a drug-free treatment approach for children with these challenges.
 Additionally, you'll find a resource section for parents and caregivers.